tonythetaylor/SCTMApp/README.md

 # SCTMApp
-Author:
-- Anthony A. Taylor
-Date:
-- 5/5/2017
 Current Stage:
 - Development

 Description:
 - This is a simple security controls traceability matrix (SCTM) application.
-The pure function of the SCTMApp is to create, read, update and delete security controls from an XML document.
+- The pure function of the SCTMApp is to create, read, update and delete security controls from an XML document.

 Purpose:
 - To provide a baseline for information systems in various enviornments.